nest/ode-toolbox/README.md

 ### From ode-toolbox results dictionary to simulation

-ode-toolbox provides two classes that can perform numerical simulation on the basis of the results dictionary returned by ode-toolbox: `AnalyticIntegrator`, which simulates on the basis of propagators and returns precise values, and `MixedIntegrator`, which in addition performs numerical integration using GSL (for example, using `pygsl.odeiv.step_rk4` or `pygsl.odeiv.step_bsimp`).
-These integrators both use `sympy.parsing.sympy_parser.parse_expr()` to parse the expression strings from the ode-toolbox results dictionary, and then use the sympy expression `evalf()` method to evaluate to a floating-point value.
+ode-toolbox provides two classes that can perform numerical simulation on the basis of the results dictionary returned by ode-toolbox: [AnalyticIntegrator](odetoolbox/analytic_integrator.py), which simulates on the basis of propagators and returns precise values, and [MixedIntegrator](odetoolbox/mixed_integrator.py), which in addition performs numerical integration using GSL (for example, using `pygsl.odeiv.step_rk4` or `pygsl.odeiv.step_bsimp`).
+These integrators both use `sympy.parsing.sympy_parser` to parse the expression strings from the ode-toolbox results dictionary, and then use the sympy expression `evalf()` method to evaluate to a floating-point value.

-The file `tests/test_analytic_solver_integration.py` contains an integration test, that uses `AnalyticIntegrator` and the propagators returned from ode-toolbox to simulate a simple dynamical system; in this case, an integrate-and-fire neuron with alpha-shaped postsynaptic response.
-It compares the obtained result to a handwritten solution, which is simulated analytically and numerically.
+The file `tests/test_analytic_solver_integration.py` contains an integration test, that uses [AnalyticIntegrator](odetoolbox/analytic_integrator.py) and the propagators returned from ode-toolbox to simulate a simple dynamical system; in this case, an integrate-and-fire neuron with alpha-shaped postsynaptic currents.
+It compares the obtained result to a handwritten solution, which is simulated analytically and numerically independent of ode-toolbox.
 The following results figure shows perfect agreement between the three simulation methods:

 <p align="center">
 <img src="https://raw.githubusercontent.com/clinssen/ode-toolbox/merge_shape_ode_concepts-dev/doc/fig/test_analytic_solver_integration.png" alt="V_abs, i_ex and i_ex' timeseries plots" width="620" height="465">
 </p>

-The file `test/test_mixed_integrator_numeric.py` contains an integration test, that uses `MixedIntegrator` and the results dictionary from ode-toolbox to simulate the same integrate-and-fire neuron with alpha-shaped postsynaptic response, but purely numerically (without the use of propagators).
-In contrast to the `AnalyticIntegrator`, enforcement of upper- and lower bounds is supported, as can be seen in the behaviour of `V_m` in the plot that is generated:
+The file [`test/test_mixed_integrator_numeric.py`](test/test_mixed_integrator_numeric.py) contains an integration test, that uses [MixedIntegrator](odetoolbox/mixed_integrator.py) and the results dictionary from ode-toolbox to simulate the same integrate-and-fire neuron with alpha-shaped postsynaptic response, but purely numerically (without the use of propagators).
+In contrast to the [AnalyticIntegrator](odetoolbox/analytic_integrator.py), enforcement of upper- and lower bounds is supported, as can be seen in the behaviour of :math:`V_m` in the plot that is generated:

 <p align="center">
 <img src="https://raw.githubusercontent.com/clinssen/ode-toolbox/merge_shape_ode_concepts-dev/doc/fig/test_mixed_integrator_numeric.png" alt="g_in, g_in__d, g_ex, g_ex__d, V_m timeseries plots" width="620" height="451">